martinthomson/rfc6125bis/draft-ietf-uta-rfc6125bis.md

 ## Overview of Recommendations {#overview}

-To orient the reader, this section provides an informational overview of the recommendations contained in this document.

 The previous version of this specification, {{VERIFY}}, surveyed the current practice from many IETF standards and tried to generalize best practices.
-This document takes the lessons learned in the past decade and codifies them into a standard.
-The rules are brief:
+This document takes the lessons learned in the past decade and codifies them. he rules are brief:

 * Only check DNS domain names via the subjectAlternativeName extension designed for that purpose: dNSName.

-* Move toward including and checking even more specific subjectAlternativeName extensions where appropriate such as uniformResourceIdentifier and the otherName form SRVName.
+* Allow use of even more specific subjectAlternativeName extensions where appropriate such as uniformResourceIdentifier and the otherName form SRVName.